 Debt will be required to complete this project.
 That debt will be serviced by the revenue streams of the preschool on the main campus, and the event space at the Annex.
 Any debt financing will be examined by our Trustees and recommended by our Session before it comes to our whole congregation for approval.

-First the financing structure for the main campus is built around the capital campaign.
-The $8 million campaign will provide most of the funds for the planned improvements.
-In addition we have been working with a preschool provider who has launched a faith-based preschool partnership where First Pres Boulder would share in 60% of the excess revenues (profits) from the preschool.
+The financing structure for the main campus is built around the capital campaign.
+The $8 million campaign will provide much of the funds for the planned improvements.
+In addition we have launched a faith-based preschool partnership with Pathways Learning Academy where we would share in 60% of the excess revenues (profits) from the preschool.
 The pro forma for this operation forecasts more than enough revenue to support any debt incurred for the main campus project.
-The timing is such that we will have 3 enrollment cycles in hand before we commit to any debt for the project.
+The timing is such that we will have 3 enrollment cycles in hand before we commit to any debt for the main campus.
 Those 3 cycles should give us confidence in the pro forma forecast, and support our overall project budget, or not.
-We expect to borrow about $5–6 million to complete the project.
-Initial forecasts are for this loan to be repaid in about 12–14 years based on the current preschool revenue forecast.
+We expect to borrow about $5–6 million to complete the project, but this number may change due to the pandemic and economic climate.
+We will keep you informed!

 Seek the Lord about how you can give to the For Boulder With Love capital campaign with both joy and sacrifice.
 Talk with your friends and family about it.
-Prepare to bring your financial offering on Commitment Sunday, March 15.
+You can fill out a Commitment Card at any time.

 If you have any more questions about For Boulder With Love, EMAIL US and we will respond to you soon.